Welcome to This Organic Girl!

 Right now, conventional, mainstream and big box brands formulate fast and cheap and with little to no regard for our health or the health of the planet.
 It’s what makes cash registers ring and it’s what lines pockets.
 BUT we can change that.

 When we educate ourselves.
 When we stand up and make a choice about what we allow in our homes and on our bodies.
-When we create a demand for clean, organic and nontoxic….guess what; clean, organic and nontoxic becomes the new norm.
+When we create a demand for clean, organic and nontoxic….guess what?
+Clean, organic, nontoxic and better becomes the new norm.

 As Seen In….